tianocore-docs/ATBB-Mitigate_Buffer_Overflow_in_UEFI/additional_overflow_detection/limitation.md

     If the heap guard is enabled, the CPU driver need update the page table for every `AllocatePool()`, flush translation lookaside buffer (TLB).
 It brings overhead.

-    We have observed the performance downgrade in UEFI Shell, such as `DEVTREE` command or shell script.
+    We have observed the performance downgrade in UEFI Shell, such as the `DEVTREE` command or shell script.

     Some of the performance drop can be resolved by removing the page table synchronization from Boot Strap Processor (BSP) to Application Processors (AP)s.
 When BSP wakes up APs later, the page table is always rewritten.
 Paging synchronization is unnecessary.